 Remember, you need to pick something that’s relevant, not just something with high searches.
 So if it doesn’t match up with your content, don’t be silly and go for off topic.

 Permalink: not sure yet

 The Permalink can also be called the slug url.
 It is simply the part of the link after your domain name.
 Example: poweredbytofu.com/how-to-start-running A Permalink will automatically appear in WordPress just below the title, when you’re editing a post.
-You’ll want to change it before publishing!
-Instead of letting it default to words in the title, we’ll want to use some of the words we researched in Step 2, but keep it super short.
+For url slug SEO, you’ll want to change it before publishing!
+Instead of letting it default to tons of words in the title, we’ll want to use some of the keywords we researched in Step 2.
+Keep it targeted, but short.
 Just click the Edit button and type in the title.
 It’s still best practice to separate words with a dash so search engines know what letters belong to what words.

 Remember, you have the option to change your Title later, but you don’t ever want to change the actual url.
-Changing urls is a big no-no and requires us to deal with messy things like redirects and stuff that can be a big hassle.
+Changing urls is a big no-no. It requires us to deal with messy things like redirects and stuff that can be a big hassle.

 So based on the previous research, it sounds like how to begin running or how to start running would make a good slug url.
 Since I might change the title in the future, I’m going to have the slug url use the word “start”.
 Sometimes it makes sense to switch up the order of the words in the url.
 For example, sometimes we’ll find that the search volume is higher for a string more along the lines of “running how to start”.
 Which sounds rather yoda-ish and we wouldn’t want to title the post that, but we could put the permalink as that (eg. running-how-to-start) In this instance that’s not the case, so we can move to the next step.

 Step 4.
 Be human.
 Be interesting.
 What’s your final headline?